 Rialto Market is amazing, a lively outdoor Italian market where locals sell their wares, fresh fish – with heads and tails and tentacles attached.
 Beautiful vegetable and flowers line the Rialto Square along with sunglasses, hats, jewelry, leather bags and masks from global vendors.

 The Rialto Bridge is a photographer’s dream, where many lovers have proclaimed their passions… Venice is romantic and notably more so at night when day visitors and cruise ship passengers have left the lovely streets more calm and quiet.
 We enjoyed dining out at an alfresco café, sharing a carafe of local wine, grissini (surprisingly hard bread), panino and fish soup (paella), and risotto.
 After dinner, a gelato as you roam the riverfront streets is the perfect conclusion.

 Two days in Venice is our recommendation, this classic canal enclave is amazing on your first visit, the centuries’ old architecture and beautiful little boutiques selling art, Venetian lace and masks are magical at first pass.
 This classic “City of Canals” and “City of Masks” is magical at first, but sweltering on summer days as you navigate through throngs of tourists.
-Soon each unique mask shops and gelato stand begins to blur with the previous one, and you will be ready to navigate your way to other more intimate parts of Italy like Cinque Terre– the Italian Riviera, or out to sea aboard Azamara for an Adriatic cruise from Venice to Croatia and Slovenia.
+Soon each unique mask shops and gelato stand begins to blur.
+That’s a sign its time to navigate your way to more intimate Italy like Cinque Terre– the Italian Riviera, to Florence, or out to sea for an Adriatic cruise from Venice to Croatia and Slovenia.

-Venice is a major cruise ship port given its location on the Adriatic Sea, in fact another nickname for Venice is the “Queen of the Adriatic”, in addition to the “City of Water”, the “City of Masks”, “City of Bridges”, “The Floating City”, and “City of Canals.”
+Venice is a major cruise ship port given its location on the Adriatic Sea, in fact another nickname for Venice is the “Queen of the Adriatic”, in addition to the “City of Water“City of Bridges”, and “The Floating City.”